rust-lang/async-book/src/pinning/chapter.md

 # Pinning

-In order to poll futures, they must be pinned using a special type called `Pin<T>`.
+To poll futures, they must be pinned using a special type called `Pin<T>`.
 If you read the explanation of [the `Future` trait] in the previous section ["Executing `Future`s and Tasks"], you'll recognise `Pin` from the `self: Pin<&mut Self>` in the `Future:poll` method's definition.